All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Reduced mechanical loading: Your skeleton strengthens in response to the weight it carries.
 When you lose 30, 40, or 50 pounds, your bones experience less mechanical stress and begin to adapt by becoming slightly less dense

-• Calorie restriction effects: Semaglutide dramatically reduces food intake, which can lead to inadequate calcium, vitamin D, and other nutrients essential for bone health
+• Calorie restriction effects: Semaglutide dramatically reduces food intake, which can lead to inadequate calcium, vitamin D, and other nutrients important for bone health

 • Hormonal changes: Weight loss can alter levels of estrogen, leptin, and other hormones that influence bone metabolism.
 Reduced estrogen from fat tissue loss is particularly concerning for postmenopausal women